 2019 Accredited Online Nurse Practitioner Programs

 A nurse practitioner (NP), also known as an Advanced Registered Nurse Practitioner (ARNP), performs tasks comparable to those of a doctor, from prescribing medication and performing minor surgeries to ordering tests and interpreting the results.
 Online NP programs can be found at both the master's and doctoral levels.
-Our list of top online schools offering NP master's programs or top online schools offering Doctor of NP programs can help prospective NPs find an online program that has an affordable tuition and strong academics.
+Our list of best online schools offering NP master's programs highlights the schools that provide the greatest value, based on tuition rates and alumni salries reported by PayScale.

 Because NP students usually seek nurse practitioner licensure after graduating, it is essential that they select accredited programs.
 Licensing and certification boards will not recognize a degree earned through a non-accredited school.